 Our Las Vegas, Nevada attorneys are successful in representing international workers and their sponsoring employers in various matters involving immigration law.
 In fact, MC @ FC Law attorneys conduct regular seminars for employers on topics like labor law and equal protection.
 Employers, hiring managers, and foreign workers are urged to contact MC @ FC Law by phone or by e-mail to schedule a consultation to have all of your ratification concerns and other immigration-related questions answered.

 Contact our MC @ FC Law today if we can help you or your business with an H1B ratification application or sponsorship or with any immigration-related concern.
 Call our offices or fill out the form on this website to speak with one of our United States immigration lawyers with years of experience dealing with H1B visas.
-Our legal staff speaks eight different languages and provides experienced legal counsel in English, Armenian, Cantonese, Mandarin Chinese, French, Russian, Spanish, and Tagalog.
+Our legal staff speaks eight different languages and provides experienced legal counsel in English, Armenian, Cantonese, French, Russian, and Spanish.